Local(ish) gravity theories in conformal superspace

+For these reasons, we then went on to investigate the almost local (possessing a square root of derivative terms) gravitational actions that were compatible with local spatially conformal theories.
 This field and symmetry content guarantee that the emerging theory has the correct transverse traceless gravitational physical degrees of freedom, a desirable result, vis a vis the great struggle to modify gravity while keeping its two degrees of freedom intact.
 Lastly, one can use the structure of conformal superspace to establish a unique preferred orbit.
-This is, in a very precise sense, the most homogeneous of all configurations, and it has a preferred geometrical status on reduced configuration space; the analogy I used was \lq{}the vertex of an bottomless tetrahedron\rq{}.
-This preferred point serves to establish a preferred initial point in the path integral kernel, $\phi^*=g^*$, as above, thereby defining the static wavefunction, in a similar fashion as what is achieved through the Hartle-Hawking boundary conditions \cite{Hartle_Hawking}.
+This is, in a very precise sense, the most homogeneous of all configurations, and it has a preferred geometrical status on reduced configuration space.
+This preferred point serves to establish a preferred initial point in the path integral kernel, $\phi^*=g_o$, as above, thereby defining the static wavefunction in a similar fashion as the Hartle-Hawking boundary conditions \cite{Hartle_Hawking}.

 This principled derivation of the theory sets it apart from the standard modifications of gravity already at a classical level; it is not ad hoc (see e.g. \cite{Horndeski}) and it contains no spin-0 (or scalar) gravitational degree of freedom \cite{Horava}.
-Regarding the quantum mechanical theory, departing from the same principles, one would not be able to define different natural \lq{}initial conditions\rq{} for the wave-function of the Universe, $\Psi(g)$, as the nested boundary structure in conformal superspace has a unique, asymmetric structure.
-In my opinion, for GR there is more ambiguity (see e.g. \cite{Hartle_Hawking, Linde, Vilenkin}) because one does not have access to the true configuration degrees of freedom (see also footnote \ref{footnote}).
+Regarding the quantum mechanical theory, departing from the same principles, one would not be able to define \textit{different}, natural, \lq{}initial conditions\rq{} for the wave-function of the Universe, $\Psi(g)$.
+Because the nested boundary structure in conformal superspace has a unique, asymmetric, topological structure which strongly suggests the present boundary conditions.
+For standard GR there is more ambiguity (see e.g. \cite{Hartle_Hawking, Linde, Vilenkin}) because one does not have access to the true configuration degrees of freedom (see also footnote \ref{footnote}).